 Texas is known for going its own way, and things are no different when it comes to marijuana laws.
 Consider the following:

-Thirty-eight states have legalized medical marijuana to one degree or another.
+Medical marijuana has been legalized in 38 states to one degree or another.

 Only three states have no laws on the books legalizing cannabis for any reason (Idaho, Nebraska, and Kansas).